HU-SD-S3/s3-kennisbank/data-exchange/attributes-based-communication.md

   }
 }

-customElements.define("data-consumer", DataConsumer);
+customElements.define('data-consumer', DataConsumer);
 ```

-As you can see in this example we also passed a date object within the data object and our consumer component was able to see it as a date object without having to convert it back from a string.
+What you may have noticed in this example is that the object is not passed as a reference, but as a copy.
+This means
+that if we change the data in the data consumer component, it will not change the data in the data producer component.
+This is logical, because the data is first transformed to a string and then back to an object.

+Another aspect that you can notice from this example is that the data form the producer contains a date object.
+In the
+[Lit attributes](../lit-web-components/lit-attributes.md) chapter we discussed that the date object is passed as a
+string and that we have to convert it back to a date object in the receiving component.
+But in this example we can see
+that we don't have a converter function for the data property in the data consumer component.
+This makes that the
-This makes that the property expressions are a powerful feature of Lit.
+**property expressions** a powerful feature of Lit.

 > [!WARNING]
 >
 > The property expressions are a Lit specific feature and are not part of the web components specification.
+This means
-This means that if you use property expressions in your component, it will not be interoperable with other web components from other libraries and/or frameworks.
-So be careful when using this feature, because it can lead to compatibility issues in the future.
+> that if you use property expressions in your component, it will not be interoperable with other web components from
+> other libraries and/or frameworks.
+So be careful when using this feature, because it can lead to compatibility issues
+> in the future.

 ---